ikanaki/orientation-exam-1/README.md

 destroying the planet (and making millions of voices suddenly cry out in terror).

-- any ships currently located on destroyed planet flee (both docked and undocked), heading to any other planet that remains
+- Any ships currently located on destroyed planet flee (both docked and undocked ships), meaning they move to some other planet that remains.
+  - It's up to you to decide which planet ships move to (can be random, can be first planet...)

-- planet is removed
+- planet is removed from database

 ### GET `/ships?warpAtLeast=9.5`